Back to All Events

 12 PM

-Zelickman earned his BA at UCLA and an MFA at Cal Arts.
-He studied with Hugo Raimondi, Michele Zukovsky and Ronald Rueben.
+Robert Zelickman’s career includes music performance, education, and conducting.
+He earned his BA at UCLA and a MFA at Cal Arts.
+He studied clarinet with Hugo Raimondi, Michele Zukovsky, and Ronald Rueben.

 Free concerts at noon every Monday year-round . . . no wonder the Mini-Concerts are the longest-running and one of the most popular classical music series at the library!
 This series was founded by Glenna Hazleton in 1970 at the Athenaeum, and has been going strong ever since.
 The concerts feature both local and touring musicians, prize-winning students, university music faculty members, local chamber ensembles. . . and the repertoire also includes jazz, folk, and world music.
 There are no reservations, no tickets . . . just line up at the side door of the Athenaeum before noon.
 (Donations are always welcome!)
 Mini-Concerts take place every Monday at noon and last about an hour.